Broad Chalke Information

 See also links in the Village Hall, Church, Chapel, Sport, Leisure, Schools and Services pages.

-Chalke Valley Church Administrator 01722 781112 Chalke Valley Church homepage and local needs
+Chalke Valley Churches Administrator 01722 781112 Chalke Valley Churches Broad Chalke

-Chalke Valley Community Hub (Shop and Post Office) Administrator Chalke Valley Community Hub Shop and Post Office
+Chalke Valley Stores Manager 01722 780998 Chalke Valley Stores Shop and Post Office

 Chalke Valley Preservation Society Hon.
 Secretary